Oceaneering International Inc. (OII) Shares Down Despite Recent Market Volatility

-Oceaneering International Inc. (NYSE: OII)’s stock price has decreased by -1.08 compared to its previous closing price of 21.33.
-Despite this, the company has seen a fall of -2.50% in its stock price over the last five trading days.
+Oceaneering International Inc. (NYSE: OII)’s stock price has decreased by -5.75 compared to its previous closing price of 19.64.
+However, the company has seen a -13.22% decrease in its stock price over the last five trading sessions.

-, and the 36-month beta value for OII is at 2.86.
-Analysts have varying views on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 as “hold,” and 0 as “sell.”

 Sponsored

-OII stock saw an increase of -2.50% in the past week, with a monthly gain of 5.45% and a quarterly increase of 47.45%.
-The volatility ratio for the week is 3.69%, and the volatility levels for the last 30 days are 4.63% for Oceaneering International Inc. (OII).
-The simple moving average for the last 20 days is 3.57% for OII stock, with a simple moving average of 67.73% for the last 200 days.
+OII’s stock has seen a -13.22% decrease for the week, with a -2.99% drop in the past month and a 22.91% gain in the past quarter.
+The volatility ratio for the week is 4.71%, and the volatility levels for the past 30 days are at 4.66% for Oceaneering International Inc. The simple moving average for the last 20 days is -10.67% for OII stock, with a simple moving average of 45.10% for the last 200 days.

 Analysts’ Opinion of OII